 Make a Water Balloon Launcher

 Water balloon catapults are one of the best projects you can build outdoors with your children.
-This is a great project, especially during summer.
+This is a great project, especially during the summer.
 Frugal Fun 4 Boys shares how they created a DIY water balloon catapult.
 Here are the materials needed:

 - A 1×4 board and a 2×4 board